nerangafernando/nerangafernando.github.io/README.md

 * Organizer of the special session on finite fields and their applications at AMS Sectional Meeting at Boston College, March 28 - 29, 2026.  https://www.ams.org/meetings/sectional/2331_program_ss12.html#title

   I gratefully acknowledge financial support to the session on finite fields and their applications from the Journal of Number Theory (Elsevier).

+* Co-organizer of the special session on quandles and quandle rings at Spring Western Virtual AMS Sectional Meeting, April 3 - 4, 2027.

 ## Research Visits